 Emory's Library and Information Technology Services and the Laney Graduate School are pleased to announce the forthcoming program, "Using the Unique: Graduate Research Training in Archives & Special Collections."
 This two-day research training program is intended for Laney Graduate Students in the humanities and social sciences.
 Its primary goal is to equip students with the basic skills necessary to begin archival research in United States archives.

-When: The workshop will take place on Monday, May 16 (9am-4pm) and Friday, May 20 (9am-1pm) at the Stuart A. Rose Manuscript, Archives & Rare Book Library.
+When: The workshop will take place on Friday, May 10 (9 a.m.-4 p.m.) at the Stuart A. Rose Manuscript, Archives & Rare Book Library.

-Who: Led by Erica Bruchko, Humanities Librarian, Woodruff Library; Courtney Chartier, Head of Research Services, Rose Library; Chris Pollette, Outreach and Emerging Technologies Librarian, Woodruff Library.
+Who: Led by Erica Bruchko, Humanities Librarian, Woodruff Library; Courtney Chartier, Head of Research Services, Rose Library; Jennifer Doty, Research Data Librarian, Woodruff Library; Gabrielle Dudley, Instruction Archivist, Rose Library; Chris Pollette, Outreach

 - Understand the processing, arrangement, and description of archival collections